hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

         sw t2, 16(a2) # GPIO_BSHR = (1 << led_pin)
         li a0, 1000*ms_to_tick # keep led off for 1000ms
         call delay_systick

+        j .L_loop
 ```

 ---
 ## Startup code & linker script

+Now we have the complete blinky program but if we compile it and upload the object file directly to the microcontroller it won't work.
+We have to link the object file so that